2023 Reading List

 My thoughts: This book was a fantastically witty and highly detailed recounting of some of the most bizarre events that the mind could conjure as they played out throughout the joint history of Sweden and South Africa (and some bits of China sprinkled in) in relation to the life of one very extraordinary woman, Nombeko Mayeki.
 I found the humour to be the perfect amount, following characters who were so unapologetically themselves.

-Location: South Africa then Sweden
+Location: South Africa and Sweden

 Found: picked up from the free book shelf at the Albatross Hostel in Kaikoura, New Zealand in April 2019